 3. CASGEM: Has the Grantee and all member agencies met the requireme Program and is current with all data reporting requirements for CASGEM A. List all member agencies required to meet CASGEM requirements.
-I ? ⊠ Yes □ No □ N/A entry into an agreement.
-Data Member Agency United Water Conservation District Date Officed Water Conservation District 12/20/2021 enter date 4.
+I entry into an agreement. ? ⊠ Yes □ No □ N/A , c Date Member Agency United Water Conservation District 12/20/2021 Chiled Water Conservation District enter date enter date 4.
 Consistency with the Delta Plan: Is the Project, in whole or in part, with Joaquin Delta (Delta) or Suisun Marsh (Marsh)?
 Yes, the Grantee and member agencies have engaged with the De (Council) regarding the Council's regulatory policies that may be poter and the consistency of the Project with the Delta Plan.
-(If yes and inco into an agreement. elta Stewardship Council ntially applicable to the project ☐ No, the Project is within the Delta or Marsh, but the Awardee and n engaged with the Council. nember agencies have not ⊠ N/A 5.
-Open and Transparent Water Data: The Grantee and member agencies developed pursuant to subdivision (a) for data sharing, transparency, docu (Water Code §12406(b)). $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ t will adhere to the required ☐ No, the Grantee and member agencies do not have systems in place protocols; however, those systems will be in-place within 90-days of a • ☐ No, the Grantee and member agencies do not have systems in place protocols and do not intend to have them in place.
-If so, DWR cannot on the control of t 6.
-Public Utilities and Mutual Water Companies: A Project(s) proposed by the Public Utilities Commission or a mutual water company shall have a cl purpose and shall benefit the customers of the water system and not the in §79712(b)(1)). ear and definite public Yes, the Grantee and/or member agencies are a public utility regular Commission or a mutual water company and the proposed Project will • ☐ No, the Grantee and/or member agencies are a public utility, but the proposed Project.
+(If yes and inco into an agreement. elta Stewardship Council ntially applicable to the project ☐ No, the Project is within the Delta or Marsh, but the Awardee and mengaged with the Council. nember agencies have not ⊠ N/A 5.
+Open and Transparent Water Data: The Grantee and member agencies developed pursuant to subdivision (a) for data sharing, transparency, docu (Water Code §12406(b)). \boxtimes Yes, the Grantee and member agencies have systems in place tha protocols. t will adhere to the required ☐ No, the Grantee and member agencies do not have systems in place protocols; however, those systems will be in-place within 90-days of an • ☐ No, the Grantee and member agencies do not have systems in place protocols and do not intend to have them in place.
+If so, DWR cannot expressed in the contract of the cont 6.
+Public Utilities and Mutual Water Companies: A Project(s) proposed by the Public Utilities Commission or a mutual water company shall have a cl purpose and shall benefit the customers of the water system and not the in §79712(b)(1)). ear and definite public \boxtimes Yes, the Grantee and/or member agencies are a public utility regular Commission or a mutual water company and the proposed Project will ☐ No, the Grantee and/or member agencies are a public utility, but th the proposed Project.
 If so, DWR cannot enter into an agreement. e investors will benefit from □ N/A

-7. wat for ter, or dry weather capture project as defined by the State Water Resources Control Board (capture reuse, treatment, and/or infiltration) and is required to be listed within a SWRP or functionally uivalent SWRP (FE-SWRP)? ☐ Yes No N/A es, is the Project listed within a SWRP or FE-SWRP? forr es, provide the name of the SWRP or FE-SWRP, a copy of the SWRP/FE-SWRP Self-Certification m, and proof that the SWRP or FE-SWRP is included in the local Integrated Regional Water nagement Plan (IRWMP) as an attachment to this form.
-Naı me of SWRP or FE-SWRP: Pa ge number(s) where Project(s) is listed: Coı ntact person and contact information for SWRP or FE-SWRP: 8. rface Water Diverter Compliance: Is the Grantee or member agency a surface water diverter? ☑ Yes ☐ No If yes, please list the name of the agency(-ies) that are surface water diverters.
-Agency Name United Water Conservation District B. Has the agency(-ies) submitted the surface water diversion reports to the State Water Resources Control Board in compliance with the requirements outlined in Part 5.1 (commencing with § 5100)? ⊠ Yes □ No C. If not, please explain and provide the anticipated date for meeting the requirements.
+7. wate for r rmwater Resource Plan (SWRP) Compliance: Is the proposed Project a stormwater, surface er, or dry weather capture project as defined by the State Water Resources Control Board (capture reuse, treatment, and/or infiltration) and is required to be listed within a SWRP or functionally livalent SWRP (FE-SWRP)? ☐ Yes No N/A es, is the Project listed within a SWRP or FE-SWRP? form es, provide the name of the SWRP or FE-SWRP, a copy of the SWRP/FE-SWRP Self-Certification in, and proof that the SWRP or FE-SWRP is included in the local Integrated Regional Water magement Plan (IRWMP) as an attachment to this form.
+Nan me of SWRP or FE-SWRP: Pag ge number(s) where Project(s) is listed: Con ntact person and contact information for SWRP or FE-SWRP: 8. face Water Diverter Compliance: Is the Grantee or member agency a surface water diverter? ☐ Yes ☐ No If yes, please list the name of the agency(-ies) that are surface water diverters. ļ Agency Name United Water Conservation District Į Has the agency(-ies) submitted the surface water diversion reports to the State Water Resources Control Board in compliance with the requirements outlined in Part 5.1 (commencing with § 5100)? ⊠ Yes □ No If not, please explain and provide the anticipated date for meeting the requirements.
 DWR may not be able to enter into an agreement.